samgutentag/yelpsubtopics/README.md

 This processing took nearly 13 hours to complete on a 2010 MacBook Pro, so please take that into consideration when attempting to recreate these results.

 ## Identified Sub Topics
-The following 50 topics were identified by the LDA model.
-Topics Highlighted were selected as Most important and used to define Sub Topic Review Categories.
+The resulting 50 topics identified by the LDA model were pruned 12 Topics which condensed down to 9 Review Sub Topics.
+Identified Topics that were not considered for Sub Topic Ratings included Topics consisting of mostly cuisine specific items, and were topics addressing the type of restaurant, for example ['chicken', 'fried', 'kentucky', 'wings', ...]

 ```
 retention